 After checking-in into our luxury tents and a plunge in the pool, we had the whole afternoon for some amazing activities in Khao Sok National Park.

 Ethical elephant experience

 Without a doubt, one of the main highlights of the stay at the Elephant Hills is meeting the elephants.
-Elephant Experience includes a short introduction to the Asian Elephants and history of elephants in Thailand, followed by interaction with Asia’s largest wild animal: feeding and washing the elephants.
+Elephant Experience includes a short introduction to Asian Elephants and the history of elephants in Thailand.
+This is followed by interaction with Asia’s largest wild animal: feeding and washing the elephants.

 In the past elephants were mainly used to transport heavy logs.
 However, when elephant labor was forbidden in Thailand in 1989, thousands of animals were left homeless.
 As you can imagine, the cost of keeping an unemployed domesticated elephant that eats some 250 kg of food and drinks 200 liter water per day is just too high…

 We were told that tourism helped to preserve Asian elephants from extinction.
 However, even nowadays, many elephant sanctuaries in Thailand keep their elephants chained and offer elephant riding experiences to tourists.
 Elephant Hills is very different!

 The 12 elephants that live here are mostly domesticated animals that have been adopted when their owners couldn’t keep them anymore.
 The oldest elephant is 75 years old and the youngest just 13.

 Elephant Hills has won multiple awards for sustainable tourism and animal welfare.
 From everything we saw and read about this place, they seem to take pride in how they treat the elephants.
 The animals live in a big protected area in the middle of Khao Sok jungle, where they roam freely.